adithyan001/Catch-The-Light/README.md

 This module converts the binary input to its corresponding BCD (Binary-Coded Decimal) value.
 It is implemented based on the Shift-Add-3 algorithm.

 ### 6. 2-bit counter
-It is a 2-# bit free-running up counter.
+It is a 2-bit free-running up counter.
 The output count of this counter is used to select the BCD value to be displayed as well as the specific 7-segment display on which the value will be shown.

 ### 7. Decoder
 The decoder is used to select the 7-segment display that is to be enabled based on the output from the counter.
 It asserts a low signal to the display that is to be enabled and a high signal to all others.